No Man’s Sky: How to Start Expedition 22 – Timing and Phase 3 Guide

 Advertisement

-If the Expedition 22 option is missing, the usual problem is not the event itself.
-It is account state.
-Current guides agree that you need to clear the opening tutorial or survival onboarding far enough to access the Space Anomaly first.
-Once that is done, the launch path is effectively Space Anomaly - Dock - Nexus terminal - Expedition 22.
-Do not spend time restarting the game or remaking a save if the expedition does not appear immediately; advance the normal early-game objectives until the Anomaly is unlocked.
+If the Expedition 22 option is missing, the problem is almost always account state, not the event.
+You need to have progressed far enough in the opening tutorial or survival onboarding to reach the Space Anomaly.
+Once you can dock there, the launch path is Space Anomaly → Nexus → Expedition 22.
+Do not restart the game or remake a save if it doesn’t show up immediately — keep advancing normal early objectives until the Anomaly unlocks, then it appears.

 • Move any materials you want to keep into the expedition transfer area before launch.

-• Prioritize broadly useful resources over niche trade goods or decorative items.
+• Prioritize broadly useful resources — fuel, survival materials, core crafting components — over niche trade goods or decorative items.

-• Leave yourself inventory space for early expedition rewards and mission pickups.
+• Leave inventory space for early expedition rewards and mission pickups.

-• Check Options - Network and disable PvP if you want zero risk from crowded expedition systems.
+• Check Options → Network and disable PvP if you want zero risk in crowded expedition systems.

-• If you play solo, trim multiplayer distractions before entering the event rather than during a timed mission window.
+• If you play solo, trim multiplayer settings before you enter the event, not during a timed mission.

 Advertisement

-How the 8-hour mission timing should shape your run
+How the 8-hour reset should shape your run

 • Start each session at the Anomaly, not in the field.

-• If the rotation looks close to changing, use the remaining time for short turn-ins, inventory cleanup, crafting, and reward claims rather than a long detour.
+• If a reset is close, use the remaining minutes for turn-ins, crafting, inventory cleanup, and reward claims rather than starting a long mission.

-• When a new window begins, reassess instead of autopiloting into the previous activity type.
+• After each reset, grab the new repeatable missions instead of autopiloting into the last activity type.

 🎮